marcoBrighterAI/azure-iaas-webserver/README.md

 1. Clone this repository
 2. To deploy azure policies follow the instructions [here](azure-policies/README.md)
-3. To setup the environment and create the resources for the scalable web server follow the instruction bellow.
+3. To setup the environment and create the resources for the scalable web server follow the instruction bellow

 ### Instructions
 1. Create a Service Principle for Packer and Terraform